bupstash-put

 - -e, --exec

-WHAT is a command to execute, where stdout is saved as an entry
+COMMAND is a command to execute, where stdout is saved as an entry

 in the bupstash repository.
 Only create the entry if the command